xia0pin9/forensic/README.md

 forensic
 ========

-Conduct user defined heuristic analysis based on output information extracted by volatility plugins
+Conduct user defined heuristic analysis based on information extracted by volatility plugins

 __Interface__ (for adding new heuristic rules):